Embodied Yoga: 200-Hour Yoga Teacher Training

 Meet Your Teachers:

-Owner of Open Way Yoga and lead trainer.
-Shannon has been teaching yoga for 12 years.
-She has thousands of hours of teaching experience and has specialized in trauma-informed practice, nervous system regulation, the pelvic floor and somatic healing.
-She teaches from the experience of her own healing journey and believes yoga should empower people to reclaim agency over their bodies and lives.
+I’m the owner of Open Way Yoga and lead trainer.
+I’ve been teaching yoga for 12 years.
+And have thousands of hours of teaching experience.
+I specialize in trauma-informed practice, nervous system regulation, the pelvic floor and somatic healing.
+I teach from the experience of her own healing journey and believes yoga should empower people to reclaim agency over their bodies and lives.

 This training is in-person and immersive… it will change you from the inside out!